 One major reason behind why players often lose and the house wins in blackjack is because of the players following certain betting systems that they apply to blackjack.

 Now, each betting system has its pros and cons but some end up increasing the house edge and posing a greater risk of a loss for the player.
 One such system is the Martingale system of betting in blackjack.
 This is a negative progression betting system in which players double the bet upon a loss.
-The idea is to prevent the player from staying behind for long and ensuring the odds of winning at least 1 hand to stay at the table.
+The idea is to prevent the player from staying behind for long and ensure the odds of winning at least 1 hand to stay at the table.

 However, this betting system often works against the players, especially for those who are playing for too long.
 If a player is somehow not doing well, maybe because of his bad luck, he will quickly run out of money or at least, run up against the table max.
 And once this happens, the player is unable to double his next bet even if that would seem the suitable option.
 The bottom line is that the Martingale system should be avoided if you are trying to avoid games where the dealer always wins.